S-Subhashree/To-Do-List/README.md

 # To-Do List Project

 ## Overview:
-To create a "To Do List" application using Python with HTML and CSS, you'll typically want to break down the project into several components.
-Below is a high-level overview and example code snippets to help you get started.
+To create a "To Do List" application using Python with HTML and CSS, here is the overview of this project to help you get started.

 ## 1. Project Structure: